HealthCatalyst/documentation/notebooks/2018-01-18-blog_PIP_intro/blog_PIP_intro.md

 expertise is critical for carefully selecting the variables on which to make recommendations.

 How do we do this?
-Ask is often the case with healthcare.ai, we take try to incorporate the most practical techniques from machine learning and apply it to healthcare decision support.
+As is often the case with healthcare.ai, we take try to incorporate the most practical techniques from machine learning and apply it to healthcare decision support.
 En route to this prescriptive breakthrough, we were inspired by [LIME](https://arxiv.org/pdf/1602.04938v1.pdf), which is used for [model interpretability](https://christophm.github.io/interpretable-ml-book/lime.html).

-### An Example
+### An example

 Let’s illustrate how this works using the UCI Machine Learning Repository’s [Fertility